kalyansatvik2727/shhift/README.md

 # cy-fy

 Cypress starter pack for UI and API automation testing.
-Simple and neat folder structure in combination with typescript will help you write test faster.
+Simple and neat folder structure in combination with Cucumber and JavaScript will help you write test faster.

 ## Get started